HD9 · Also covering

 From £25 / visit Garden maintenance in Holmfirth →Hedge cutting, shape work, border maintenance.
 The bits that make a garden look properly looked after.

-From £30 / hedge Hedge trimming in Holmfirth →Post-winter reset, overgrown plots, end-of-tenancy clearouts.
-We bring it back, ready for the short season.
+From £30 / hedge Hedge trimming in Holmfirth →End-of-tenancy clearouts, post-winter wake-ups, rental properties, overgrown jungles.
+We bring it back.

 From £500 Garden design in Holmfirth →If you're in one of these towns or villages, the same network covers you.
 Same gardeners, same four-hour callback.